geoneric/fern/Documents/Texts/DataModel/Ontology.rst

 Given the coordinates of the spatial and/or temporal objects to which a discrete attribute's values are coupled, mobility means that these coordinates change in space and/or time.

 Temporal mobility means that the date/times or time periods for which an attribute is defined changes.
 I don't think this ever happens(?).

+KDJ: All features are spatially mobile.
+A lot of features just don't move within the modelled time period.

 Attributes versus functions
 ---------------------------